Departments and Schools

 The study of religion provides insight into the fascinating variety of ways in which people live their lives in light of the sacred.
 How do they understand the existence of God or gods?
 Where do they seek answers to questions of fundamental concern?
 How do they find meaning and purpose in life?

 Do you ever wonder why people behave the way they do?
 Do you want a degree that's flexible enough to take you down a multitude of career paths?
 Studying sociology will help you understand how society and individuals function together while giving you the research, communication and analytical skills you need for any career path.

-Statistics has applications in everything from manufacturing design to marketing or education.
-Not only that, it's consistently rated as one of the best jobs by numerous publications due to the high demand for statisticians, good working conditions and high salaries.
+Statistics has applications in everything from medicine and public health to engineering and sports.
+Not only that, statisticians and data scientists are consistently rated as the best jobs by numerous publications due to their high demand, excellent working conditions, and high salaries.

 In addition to world-class theatre and dance productions, the Department of Theatre and Dance offers you the rigorous instruction and experience necessary to succeed in the professional world.

 The School of Visual Art and Design boasts most comprehensive Visual Arts program in South Carolina.
 We offer undergraduate and graduate degrees in Art Education, Art History, Studio Art, and Media Arts.

 In the African American Studies Program, you will use interdisciplinary tools and resources to study the experiences of people of African descent and to evaluate historical, cultural, social, economic and political developments in South Carolina, the South, the United States, and beyond.

 Cyber Intelligence prepares you to master all sides of cybersecurity challenges — political, psychological, and global.
 Courses from computer science, mathematics, geography, philosophy, political science and more will give you a holistic foundation for understanding and solving problems at the intersection of technology, human behavior and policy.